Henri Picciotto

 I have been involved in mathematics education since 1971, at every level from counting to calculus.

-I am also interested in word puzzles, particularly cryptic crosswords.
+I am also involved in word puzzles, especially as a constructor of cryptic crosswords.

 For more information about me, see below, and check out my personal home page.